 As the experience of Libya demonstrates, imperialism prefers the horrors of a failed state to one that opposes it’s hegemony.

-On the demonstration, comrades from Red Youth and the CPGB-ML met up with a group of secular Syrians, and the Revolutionary Communist Group, who shared our understanding of the importance of supporting Bashar al-Assad.
-In contrast Stop the War and their Troto-Labour associates supported the British government’s line that Assad should be deposed, a position which makes their anti-war work confused and counter-productive.
+On the demonstration, comrades from Red Youth and the CPGB-ML met up with a group of secular Syrians, and the Revolutionary Communist Group, who shared our understanding of the importance of supporting the Syrian Arab Army and Bashar Al-Assad, i.e. supporting the majority of the Syrian people.
+In contrast, Stop the War and their Troto-Labour associates supported the British government’s line that Assad should be deposed, a position which makes their anti-war work confused and counter-productive.

 Stop the War National Officer Chris Nineham came up to comrades during the demonstration telling them to remove the pictures of Assad because, “the media could use them against the anti-war cause.”
-Nineham, failed to see the media will uses against the anti-war cause, even one as ineffectual as Stop the War.
-The Assad pictures remained as denying in any way importance of supporting the popular president of the Syrian would be to deny the only force fighting for a secular, progressive state and would be playing right into the hands of the imperialist propaganda machine.
+Nineham apparently failed to see that the media will use anything against the anti-war cause, even one as ineffectual as Stop the War.
+The Assad pictures remained as denying in any way the importance of supporting the popular president of the Syrian would be to deny the only force fighting for a secular, progressive state and would be playing right into the hands of the imperialist propaganda machine.

-Stop the War’s anti-Assad myopia became even more virulent when a number of FSA supporters ganged up to abuse the Syrians carrying the Syrian flag who the FSA supporters took to be pro-Assad, although they said the flag demonstrated their support for a free, secular Syria.
-The FSA supporters shouted them down and then threatened to kill them, before going off chanting their support for Abu Mohammad Al-Julani, the leader of al-Nusra Front (al-Qaeda in Syria).
+Stop the War’s anti-Assad myopia became even more apparent when a number of FSA supporters ganged up to abuse the Syrians carrying the Syrian flag, who the FSA supporters took to be pro-Assad, although they said the flag merely demonstrated their support for a free, secular Syria.
+The FSA supporters shouted them down and then threatened to kill them, before going off chanting their support for Abu Mohammad Al-Julani, the leader of Al-Nusra Front (Al-Qaeda in Syria).

-Stop the War needs to not just oppose imperialst wars, but the aims of imperialist wars.
+Stop the War needs to not just oppose imperialist wars, but the aims of imperialist wars as well.

 The only war to counter imperialism is to support the anti-imperialist forces.